Descent sets of cyclic permutations: Related work and non-bijective proofs

 \section{Related work and non-bijective proofs}

 In this section we introduce some related work of Gessel and Reutenauer~\cite{GR}, which will allow us to give non-bijective proofs of Corollaries~\ref{cor:cycles} and~\ref{cor:cyclesu}.
 We start with some definitions.
 Let $X=\{x_1,x_2,\dots\}_<$ be a linearly ordered alphabet.
 A {\em necklace} of length $\ell$ is a circular arrangement of $\ell$ beads which are labeled with elements of $X$.
-Two necklaces are considered the same if they are cyclic rotations of one another.
+Two necklaces are considered the same if they are cyclic rotations of one another (note that we do not allow reflections).
 The cycle structure of a multiset of necklaces is the partition whose parts are the lengths of the necklaces in the multiset.
 The {\em evaluation} of a multiset of necklaces is the monomial $x_1^{e_1}x_2^{e_2}\dots$ where $e_i$ is the number of beads with label $x_i$.

 The following result is equivalent to Corollary~2.2 from~\cite{GR}.

 \begin{theorem}[\cite{GR}] Let $I=\{i_1,i_2,\dots,i_k\}_<\subseteq[n-1]$ and let $\lambda$ be a partition of~$n$.
 Then the number of permutations with cycle structure $\lambda$ and descent set contained in $I$ equals the number of multisets of necklaces with cycle structure $\lambda$ and evaluation $x_1^{i_1}x_2^{i_2-i_1}\dots x_k^{i_k-i_{k-1}}x_{k+1}^{n-i_k}$ . \end{theorem}